 These days, the majority of high school graduates with learning disabilities are attending post-secondary education, and there are scholarship opportunities galore for them to apply for a bachelor’s degree program or an online MBA program.
 With college education being so expensive, students should take advantage of as many scholarship opportunities as they can.
 These specific scholarships were designed to help students with varying disabilities to excel at school without being weighed down by the financial burden of higher education.

-This article looks at scholarships available for those with disabilities that fall under these categories:
+This article looks at college scholarships for students with disabilities that fall under these categories:

 - Attention Deficit Disorder

 - Learning and cognitive disabilities